Advertiser Disclosure

 Dedicated Phone Line ($250 Value)

-When you need to speak with a human, you want to do it quickly — chances are, there’s an issue with your reservation, a flight cancellation, or severe weather approaching.
-As a Diamond, you get first priority in speaking with a Medallion agent.
+When you need to speak with a human, you want to do it quickly, as chances are there’s an issue with your reservation, a flight cancellation, or severe weather approaching.
+As a Diamond, you get priority in speaking with a Medallion agent.
 Your calls are answered before other elite tiers, allowing you to get your ticketing problems sorted quickly.

-A “hidden” benefit of the Delta Diamond line is that sometimes these agents may be willing to bend rules, waive fees, or do other favors.
-While this isn’t written down or policy, many Diamond members report receiving above-and-beyond customer service from these agents.
+A “hidden” benefit of the Delta Diamond line is that sometimes, these agents may be willing to bend the rules, waive fees, or do other favors.
+While this isn’t written down or is not a policy, many Diamond members report receiving above-and-beyond customer service from these agents.

 Hot Tip: Diamond Medallions should call 800-323-2323 for their elite service desk.